 If there is no significant improvement within one week, stop the B complex.
 If the B complex decreases the pain, continue taking it until your pain has been stable (or you have been pain-free) for 2 weeks, and then stop.

 Although other sources also refer to higher levels of vitamin B6 for helping Raynaud’s Phenomenon 6, the InfantRisk Centre urges caution stating that vitamin B6 has been associated with seizures at doses of 300 mg/day or more and doses above 600 mg/day could decrease a mother’s milk supply 7.

 Can B6 supplements help postnatal depression or pre-menstrual syndrome?

 Wendy Jones says that supplements of B6 are sometimes suggested for postnatal depression and pre-menstrual tension, however she states that there is no evidence that this is helpful compared with placebo—the belief that a treatment will bring positive results— and excessive doses could be harmful8.

 Can B6 dry up breast milk?

-Brewer’s yeast for milk supply?
+Can Brewer’s yeast increase my milk supply?

-B vitamins for thrush?
+Can B vitamins help cure thrush?

 A breastfeeding mother will normally get plenty of vitamin B6 naturally in her healthy diet.
 Recommended Dietary Allowance for vitamin B6 in breastfeeding women is 2 mg/day and daily prenatal supplements usually contain 10 mg.
 Vitamin B6 supplements are sometimes recommended for helping nipple vasospasm.
 There are mixed reports about high doses of vitamin B6 reducing a mothers’ milk supply but other harmful side effects have been noted at high levels.
 Always discuss with your health professionals before taking high medicinal doses of this vitamin.